Isobuster/imlst/README.md

 <h4>Example</h4>

-*an iso file is missing 100 blocks and hence all offsets are wrong, fix this by preceding it with a virtual file containing all zeroes*
+*An iso file is missing its first 100 (2048-byte sized) blocks and hence all offsets are wrong, fix this by preceding it with a virtual file containing all zeroes*

 \\\\*\\.iso:2048000:0x00<br>
 c:\file.iso